enessusan00/TailwindcssJFFun/README.md

 - [x] Circular Progress Bar
 - [x] Circular Progress Bar Pure Css
+- [x] 3D Effect Card(According to my research, this is not possible using only TailwindCss.)
 ## Dreams

 - [ ] Cursor Animation
 - [ ] Line Chart

 All commit written by AI 🤖